 - Multiple pregnancies can also result in stillbirth and preterm delivery resulting in slow language development, learning disabilities, delay in development, chronic lung disease and in severe cases death can also occur.

-The procedure of embryo reduction has certain steps, which need to be followed for the successful completion.
+The procedure of embryo reduction has certain steps, which need to be followed for successful completion.
+(5)

 - First of all, the procedure is usually recommended and performed in the first 12 weeks of pregnancy i.e. first trimester period.